 - Els Hertogen, Head of NGO platform 11.11.11

-- Moderator: Gert Van Hecken, assistant professor at the Institute of Development Policy (IOB), University of Antwerp
+- Moderator: Gert Van Hecken, lecturer at the Institute of Development Policy (IOB), University of Antwerp

 20 October: Decolonizing ecological relations